Cyprus, CySEC Crypto-Assets Services Providers

 - the Regulation on Markets in Crypto Assets (MiCA), a pan-European regulatory regime for crypto-assets and related services.

-These developments position Cyprus as a key jurisdiction for crypto-assetsservices and the related technologies use within the financial and investment industries.
+These developments position Cyprus as a key jurisdiction for crypto-assets services and the related technologies used within the financial and investment industries.
 These will add to the growth of the financial, technology, investment and payments sector in Cyprus’ already sizeable array of such ventures.

 SALVUS has been advising investment firms and investment professionals on blockchain and crypto-currencies, crypto-assets for the past decade.
 We have trained personnel, and obtained licenses for our clients, associates, and partners in helping them achieve their crypto-compliance.
 Anti-money Laundering (AML) is a particularly important pain point for crypto-related business models and such Directives and Regulations are our expertise.

-We will be excited to discuss the new regulatory frameworks, our Anti-Money Laundering (AML) Service, how to get your staff successfully prepared for the CySEC AML Certification, or to hear about your vision on crypto-assets, asset tokenization, STO, and in becoming a registered Crypto-Asset service provider.
+We will be excited to discuss the new regulatory frameworks, our Anti-Money Laundering (AML) Service, how to get your staff successfully prepared for the CySEC AML Certification, or to hear about your vision on crypto-assets, asset tokenization, STO, and in becoming a registered Crypto-Asset Services Provider.

 Should you be interested to read more about crypto-assets, blockchain, or Anti-Money Laundering, please visit the selected articles below:

 - Bitcoin, cryptos and blockchain

 - Digital Finance Strategy, Markets in Crypto Assets Regulation and More

 - Security Tokens and Asset Tokenisation in 2020